tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __Message__   [se.natusoft.osgi.aps.api.net.groups.service] {

-This represents a complete message containing any data you want to send to the group.
-You provide the message with data using the _OutputStream_, and read message data using the _InputStream_.
+This represents a complete messaging containing any data you want to send to the group.
+You provide the messaging with data using the _OutputStream_, and read messaging data using the _InputStream_.

 __OutputStream getOutputStream()__

-Returns an _OutputStream_ to write message on.
+Returns an _OutputStream_ to write messaging on.
 Multiple calls to this will return the same _OutputStream_!

 __InputStream getInputStream()__

-Returns an _InputStream_ for reading the message.
+Returns an _InputStream_ for reading the messaging.
 Multiple calls to this will return new _InputStream_:s starting from the beginning!

 __UUID getId()__

-Returns the id of this message.
+Returns the id of this messaging.

 __String getMemberId()__